Edoulazone/WebServ/readme.md

 - **Language**: C++ (because ASSEMBLY wasn't allowed)
 - **Features**: Handles HTTP requests, serves files, and occasionally surprises you with bugs.
-- **Goal**: To learn, have fun, and maybe also because it a mandatory project.
+- **Goal**: To learn, have fun, and maybe also because it is a mandatory project.

 ## Architecture Diagram